 2: Fatal shootings of police officers in 2016 up more than 50% than the previous year.

-4: Astonishingly then President Obama on several occasions said controversial statements against police officers across the country, even suggesting they were racist.
+4: Astonishingly then President Obama on several occasions made controversial statements against police officers across the country, even suggesting they were racist.
 Although the facts did not back up his claim including these 7 glaring facts, one which shows black males have made up 42% of all cop-killers over the last decade, though they are only 6% of the population.

 2/9/17: Trump signs three new executive orders on crime reduction that are "designed to restore safety in America" after stating "criminal cartels" are "destroying the blood of our youth."

 - Task Force on Crime Reduction and Public Safety.
 One of the orders, aimed at "reducing crime and restoring public safety," directs Jeff Sessions (Attorney General) to establish a new Task Force on Crime Reduction and Public Safety.
 The Task Force will develop "strategies to reduce crime, including, in particular, illegal immigration, drug trafficking and violent crime," propose new legislation, and submit at least one report to the President within the next year.

 - Enforcing Federal Law With Respect to Transnational Criminal Organizations and Preventing International Trafficking.
 A second executive order, aimed at combating transnational drug cartels, proscribes steps for various federal agencies to "increase intelligence" sharing among law enforcement partners.
 The order also instructs an existing inter-agency working group to submit a report to Trump within four months detailing the progress made in combating criminal organizations, "along with any recommended actions for dismantling them."
 "I'm directing Department of Justice and the Department of Homeland Security to undertake all necessary and lawful action to break the back of the criminal cartels that have spread across our nation and are destroying the blood of our youth and other people," Trump said.

 -Preventing Violence Against Federal, State, Tribal, and Local Law Enforcement Officers.
-The third order Trump signed directed the Justice Department to use existing federal law to prosecute those who commit crimes against law enforcement officers.
+The third order Trump signed on February 9th was directed the Justice Department to use existing federal law to prosecute those who commit crimes against law enforcement officers.
 "It's a shame what's been happening to our great, truly great law enforcement officers," Trump said at the signing ceremony.
 "That's going to stop as of today."

 5/12/17: President Donald Trump signed an executive order targeting the federal government's notorious vulnerability to cyber threats, mandating one set of standards and making the heads of each government agency responsible for security.